qmacro/managed-associations-in-cap/guide/README.md

   author: Association to bookshop.Authors;
 }
 ```

+Observe that each one of the element names is plural, matching the "many" keyword in each managed association.
+Changing to this setup affords us a different relationship between books and authors.
+Now, a book can point to more than one author, as well as an author being able to point to more than one book.

 > It's at this point worth mentioning the way I remember how the `on` conditions are specified, as the examples here are clean and clear to use in an explanation.
 In the first example here (`authors: Association to many Books_Authors on authors.book = $self`) the left hand side of the condition, `authors.book` is constructed from the name of the element we're defining (`authors`), and the name of the element in the target entity that describes the reverse relationship (i.e. `book`), making `authors.book`.
 Similarly for `books.author` in the second example.